-We will hold records in line with our records retention schedule.
+We will hold records in line with our records retention schedule; See our GDPR Retention Schedule policy on our website.

 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.